snicco/snicco/src/Snicco/Middleware/open-redirect-protection/README.md

 external hosts.

 Instead, the user will be redirected to the configured "exit" page.
-The intended redirect location will be available in a `intented_redirect` query variable.
+The intended redirect location will be available in a `intended_redirect` query variable.

 ## Installation